A. Z. M. Shamsul Alam

-A. Z. M. Shamsul Alam is a retired civil servant, Islamic banker, and the former rector of the Bangladesh Public Administration Training Centre.
-He is a former Director General of the Islamic Foundation Bangladesh.
-He is the founding chairman of Al-Arafah Islami Bank.
-He is an advisor to the board of directors of the Islami Commercial Insurance PLC.
+A. Z. M. Shamsul Alam (died 25 July 2025) was a civil servant, Islamic banker, and the rector of the Bangladesh Public Administration Training Centre.
+He was a director general of the Islamic Foundation Bangladesh.
+He was the founding chairman of Al-Arafah Islami Bank.
+He was an advisor to the board of directors of the Islami Commercial Insurance PLC.